named-data-ndnSIM/ndnSIM/docs/source/getting-started.rst

 Downloading ndnSIM source
 -------------------------

-Download a custom branch of NS-3 that contains all necessary patches and more:
+Download a custom branch of NS-3 that contains all necessary patches, python binding generation library (optional), and clone actual ndnSIM code and place it in src/ folder:

 .. code-block:: bash